 tip 2.Launch using third-party modules

 Developers integrate pre-prepared modules for required functionality instead of coding it from scratch.
 This ensures the same or higher source code quality in less time.
-For example, IT Craft’s Startup Booster Toolkit saves up to 160 working hours on coding functionality every MVP contains.
+For example, a Startup Booster Toolkit saves up on coding functionality every MVP contains.

 Of note: using certain modules might add future costs, either one-time or subscription payments.